 Follow-up to the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance and the Durban Review Conference.

-Universal Periodic Review Procedure of the Human Rights Council.
+Universal periodic review procedure of the Human Rights Council.

 ANNOTATIONS TO THE PROVISIONAL AGENDA

 1. Solemn declaration by the newly elected members of the Committee under rule 14 of the rules of procedure